usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_101.md

 If your criticism of XProc so far is that it makes it look easy when it isn't, you have a point.
 Conversion from XML to JSON isn't free, assuming it works at all.
 In this case, the heavy lifting is done by the XSLT component - the Saxon engine invoked by the `p:xslt` step, applying logic defined in an XSLT stylesheet (aka transformation) stored elsewhere.
 It happens that a converter for OSCAL data is available in XSLT, so rather than having to confront this considerable problem ourselves, we drop that in.

 In later units we will see how using the XProc steps described, rudimentary data manipulations can be done using XProc by itself, without entailing the use of either XSLT or XQuery (another capability invoked with a different step).
-At the same time, while pipelines are based on the idea of passing data through a series of processes, there are many cases where logic is sufficiently complex that it becomes essential to maintain â€“ and test â€“ that logic externally from the XProc.
+At the same time, while pipelines are based on the idea of passing data through a series of processes, there are many cases where logic is sufficiently complex that it becomes essential to maintain – and test – that logic externally from the XProc.
 At what point it becomes more efficient to encapsulate logic separately (whether by XSLT, XQuery or other means), depends very much on the case.

 The `p:xslt` pipeline step in particular is so important for real-world uses of XProc that it is introduced early, to show such black-box application.
 XProc also makes a fine environment for testing XSLT developed or acquired to handle specific tasks, a topic covered in more depth later.
 Indeed XSLT and XQuery being, like XProc itself, declarative languages, it makes sense to factor them out while maintaining easy access and transparency for analysis and auditing purposes.